Hantavirus Risk Maps

 Glass has used satellite data to map animal populations since the 1970s.
 He realized that if he could map the distribution of animals, he could also map the diseases they carry.
-To examine the Four Corners hantavirus outbreak, Glass used Landsat satellite images, archived at the EROS Data Center DAAC.
+To examine the Four Corners hantavirus outbreak, Glass used Landsat satellite images, archived at NASA's Land Processes Distributed Active Archive Center (LP DAAC).
 He also collaborated with researchers at the IBM Watson Research Center Public Health Earth Science Information Partner.

 Understanding the Four Corners outbreak wasn't a simple matter of knowing where to look; scientists also had to know when to look.
 "Bob Parmenter, an ecologist at the University of New Mexico pointed out that mouse populations take some time to get big enough to cause disease in humans," Glass said.
 "So the time to be looking at the environment wasn't when people got sick, but probably before that."Glass and fellow investigators started reviewing satellite images from 1992, the year before the outbreak.
 Early on, researchers hypothesized that the 1991-92 El Niño contributed significantly to the hantavirus outbreak by increasing precipitation.
 More precipitation meant more vegetation; more vegetation meant more mice.
 Yet, this hypothesis was based on data from just two study areas: the University of New Mexico's Sevilleta Long-Term Ecological Research Station, and Moab, Utah.
 Glass set out to test the hypothesis with a case-control study.